justincrosbie/react-cat-dog-app/README.md

 - Display random facts about cats and dogs
 - Filter facts by cat, dog, or both
-- Infinite scrolling to load more facts
+- Infinite scrolling to load more facts using a custom hook
 - Responsive design for mobile and desktop

 ## Prerequisites